cncf/techdocs/analyses/0012-TUF/implementation.md

 - **Adopters**: Integrate TUF security properties into new and existing content delivery systems.
 Adopters can be classified into two categories:

-  - **Client maintainers**: depend on repository maintainers, to provide a TUF repo.
-And they can choose from multiple TUF client implementations (python-tuf, go-tuf, etc.) .
-Typically, they will pick the language their client is written in.
+  - _Client maintainers_: depend on repository maintainers, to provide a TUF repo.
+And they can choose from multiple TUF client implementations (python-tuf, go-tuf, etc.) Typically, they will pick the language their client is written in.
-  - **Repository maintainers** can either use an existing TUF repository implementation (tuf-on-ci, RSTUF), or roll their own (typically using a tuf repository library such as python-tuf, go-tuf, etc.)
+  - _Repository maintainers_: Use either an existing TUF repository
+    implementation (tuf-on-ci, RSTUF), or roll their own (typically using a tuf repository library such as python-tuf, go-tuf, etc.)